 Imprint of the seal used by Leigh Fermor.
 The name and address are handwritten by the writer.

 Patrick Leigh Fermor in Kardamyli, 1967.
-Photograph: Joan Leigh Fermor From Olivia Stewart’s archive ©Joan Leigh Fermor Estate
+Photograph by Joan Leigh Fermor From Olivia Stewart’s archive ©Joan Leigh Fermor Estate

 Drawing by Leigh Fermor on a letter addressed to Joan.
 It depicts a two-tailed mermaid inspired by Greek traditional art.
-Benaki Museum / Donation by Patrick & Joan Leigh Fermor
+Benaki Museum / Donated by Patrick and Joan Leigh Fermor

-The Patrick & Joan Leigh Fermor House, Kardamyli 2019.
+The Patrick and Joan Leigh Fermor House, Kardamyli 2019.

 Patrick and Joan Leigh Fermor in the courtyard, Kardamyli.
 From Olivia Stewart’s archive